meomnzak/Elnazer/README.md

 <div align= "center"><img src="https://github.com/meomnzak/Elnazer/blob/main/Grad/captures/home.PNG"/></div>

 ## :innocent: Motivation
 Professors and teaching assistant are suffering from students monitoring activities in the exam rooms which are hard, boring and time-consuming missions.
+So the challenge was to make a reliable system to detect cheating.